Gauravjha2900/cell_counter00/README.md

 <img src="mrh286-cdp-033018.jpg" width="450" height="200" border="20" title="blood cells">
                       blood cells

-for medicl application , blood cells have a huge information about the diseases
+### for medicl application , blood cells have a huge information about the diseases . so we can after taking a picture of these cells and processing and counting how many of these cells exist in the blood then we can detect a special desease .

-###All of this dataset has been taken by our lab microscope
+#### All of this dataset has been taken by our lab microscope

 ### esotrophil